little-evil-thing/utils.lua/README.md

 ```
 ![inspect](./img/inspect.png)

-inspect returns a string with the representation of the variable passed as argument.
+Inspect returns a string with the representation of the variable passed as argument.
 It can be everything
 e.g. for functions : `function(arg1, arg2) end`

 ![inspect](./img/inspect2.png)